 2132fb0a9ad27e40db1b14902ec4e631.png

 The Seal Initiative was launched by The Centre for Child Rights and Business in June 2022 with tea industry stakeholders and initial support from Save the Children.
-There are currently 8 companies that have enrolled for the Seal Journey.
-Current Seal holders include:
+Eight of Sri Lanka's biggest tea companies have joined the Seal Journey so far.

 HOW TO GET INVOLVED?